WKY: Country music

 WKY changed its format to country music on May 25, 1984, shortly after station owner Edward Gaylord purchased Nashville radio powerhouse WSM and the Grand Ole Opry.
 WKY simulcasted live Grand Ole Opry broadcasts from WSM for a short time.

 Easy listening

-WKY dropped its country format to become an easy listening station on June 30, 1990, shortly after longtime FM easy listening station KKNG moved to Soft Adult Contemporary music.
-Bus benches throughout Oklahoma City had the purple and white logo declaring "Easy Listening is back, 930 WKY."
+WKY dropped its country format to become an easy listening station on June 30, 1990, shortly after longtime FM easy listening station KKNG moved to soft adult contemporary music.
+Bus benches throughout Oklahoma City had the purple and white logo declaring "Easy Listening is back, 930 WKY".

 Although it took a bit of time to grow the format, within a year, WKY had beaten KKNG in the ratings.
-As a result, KKNG shifted to Mainstream AC and rebranded as "Mix 92.5," which barely lasted a year.
+As a result, KKNG shifted to Mainstream AC and rebranded as "Mix 92.5", which barely lasted a year.

-Ironically, WKY's taking stewardship of the easy listening format ended up helping former rival KOMA, as its oldies format took over the 92.5 frequency in the summer of 1992.
+WKY's taking stewardship of the easy listening format ended up helping former rival KOMA, as its oldies format took over the 92.5 frequency in the summer of 1992.
 Despite getting high ratings, WKY had trouble getting advertisers to buy in.